TheMushrunt/Sonic-3-AIR-with-Extra-Mushrooms/README.md

 * A new method of activating the Dropdash before using shield abilities
 * Other really niche things   : )

 Taking a look inside the scripts is reccomended for those who want to see true insanity.
-However, do **not** release modifications of them without my premission.
+I do not *condone* standalone releases of the scripts I **made** and not **edited**.
+It should be fairly clear what the line is between the two.

 ## Looking to help out?
 Contact me directly if you want, I'm very open to this kind of stuff.
 Just know that I won't exactly accept *suggestions* for the mod, rather any fixes, refinements and additions people would like me to include.